How does this site work? What's a blog?

 Who writes this?
 Why should I care about what you say?

-This site is written primarily by Joel Johnson, along with a rotating line-up of guest editors—and our trusty intern, Liam McNulty, when our whisky has been properly topped off.
+This site is written primarily by a team of writers, along with a rotating line-up of guest editors—and the occasional intern to ensure the whisky has been properly topped off.
 We rely heavily on tips and suggestions from readers, though, so everybody gets to be part of the process.

 And don't listen to us, we're idiots.
 We do make our living staying right on the hemorrhaging edge of gadgetry, though, so even if we say something totally boneheaded, we'll at least usually be the first to say it.
 And that's something.